No formal notes.

 Jay Kline

-Popped and poured; enjoyed over the course of two days.
-Delicious throughout.
-The 2016 Contra Costa County pours a deep, slightly hazy garnet/purple with an opaque core; medium viscosity with moderate staining of the tears and signs of light sediment.
-On the nose, the wine is developing with notes of ripe and tart, mostly black and blue fruit: blackberries, blueberries, plums, Montmorency cherry, purple flowers, black pepper, dry gravelly earth.
-On the palate, the wine is dry with medium+ tannin and medium+ acid.
+Popped and poured; enjoyed over the course of a few hours.
+The 2023 San Benito County pours a deep ruby/purple with a near opaque core; medium viscosity with moderate staining of the tears.
+On the nose, the wine is developing with notes of blackberries, black plum, black pepper, purple flowers, licorice, gravelly earth and a mix of cool and warm spices.
+On the palate the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium+.
-I’m very happy to have holed away some bottles from the first few years of Sandlands.
-Not only do I believe these older vintages are showing well, but I also believe his newer vintages will be even better.
-Drink now through 2031. — 15 days ago
+Delicious stuff and a perennial favorite of mine.
+Drink now through 2043. — 3 months ago